ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

     ### Enable Date-based Publisher

-    To enable delayed publishing of Content using the Date-based Publisher, you need to set up cron to run the command `bin/console ezplatform:scheduled:run` periodically.
+    To enable delayed publishing of Content using the Date-based Publisher, you must set up cron to run the `bin/console ezplatform:scheduled:run` command periodically.

     For example, to check for publishing every minute, add the following script: